app-sre/qenerate/README.md

 of nested untyped dictionaries. `qenerate` solely focuses on generating code for transforming those untyped dictionaries into concrete types.

-## Code Examples

-`qenerate` is actively used in our qontract-reconcile project.
-There you can find a lot of [examples](https://github.com/app-sre/qontract-reconcile/tree/master/reconcile/gql_definitions) on how generated classes look like in more detail.

-`qenerate` also supports GraphQL fragments to help reduce the number of potentially duplicated data classes.

 ## Installation

 [Releases](https://pypi.org/project/qenerate/) are published on pypi.